neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartI/ConceptsOfModernProgramming.rst

-There are a lot more features to show, like rapid prototyping support, dependency injection, a signal-slots system and a custom-built template engine, but all these should only aid the developer in focussing on the problem domain and writing decoupled and extensible code.
+There are a lot more features to show, like rapid prototyping support, dependency injection, a signal-slots system and a custom-built template engine, but all these should only aid the developer in focusing on the problem domain and writing decoupled and extensible code.